Conquer Anxiety Problems With Counselling In Singapore

 If we are unable to calm down and handle our anxiety, it could lead to more serious anxiety problems such as panic attacks and phobias.

-What are the main types of anxiety?
+What are the main types of anxiety disorder?

 a.
 Normal Anxiety

-It is normal for human beings to develop anxiety in the face of threat.
+It is normal for human beings to develop and experience anxiety in the face of threat.
 For example, almost everyone will feel anxious before examinations or a presentation to a group of audience.
 Such anxiety is confined to the event and will dissipate once the event is over, posing no threat to future well-being.

 b.
 Chronic Anxiety